xyluo25/grid2demand/README.md

 To know more about this tool, please check out the 3rd mini teaching lesson in our podcast series [https://www.youtube.com/watch?v=EfjCERQQGTs](https://www.youtube.com/watch?v=EfjCERQQGTs).

 Gird2demand is an open-source trip generation and distribution tool for teaching transportation planning and applications.
-It generates zone-to-zone travel demand based on alphanumeric grid zones.
+It generates zone-to-zone travel demand based on alpha-numeric grid zones.
 Users can obtain zone-to-zone and node-to-node travel demand with a few lines of python code based on OpenStreetMap and OSM2GMNS.

-For the python source code and sample network files, readers can visit the project homepage at ASU Trans+AI Lab Github ([https://github.com/asu-trans-ai-lab/grid2demand](https://github.com/asu-trans-ai-lab/grid2demand)).
-The Jupyter notebook example can be found at
-[https://github.com/asu-trans-ai-lab/grid2demand/blob/main/grid2demand.ipynb](https://github.com/asu-trans-ai-lab/grid2demand/blob/main/grid2demand_tutorial.ipynb), which is also accessible through Google Colab.

 Mini teaching lesson: [https://www.youtube.com/watch?v=EfjCERQQGTs](https://www.youtube.com/watch?v=EfjCERQQGTs)